nuwave/lighthouse/docs/master/performance/schema-caching.md

     php artisan lighthouse:cache

 The structure of the serialized schema can change between Lighthouse releases.
-In order to prevent errors, use cache version 2 and a deployment method that atomically updates both the cache file and the dependencies, e.g. K8s.
+In order to prevent errors, use a deployment method that atomically updates both the cache file and the dependencies, e.g. K8s.

 ## Development